-- Our extended day means they have studied a detailed and rich curriculum in years 7 and 8 - ➤ We wish our curriculum to be challenging, relevant, exciting and personalised for our students school's data captures and via interviews with students in terms of their interests and strengths we agree their programme in partnership with them and their families.
+- Our students take 10 GCSEs including Triple Science, and both English Language and Literature which means they have studied a detailed and rich curriculum throughout their whole time at HVS - We wish our curriculum to be challenging, relevant, engaging and personalised for our students questions or concerns.
+Students also benefit from one to one meetings with their tutors as well as careers talks from an external company Innervate.
+Using the school's data captures and via interviews with students in terms of their interests and strengths we agree their programme in partnership with them and their families.
 This process ensures there is little movement between subjects once they start their GCSE pathways.